dorianguzman/personas-report/report-generator/README.md

 1. Upload impressions CSV from Twitter/X analytics
 2. Enter campaign name
 3. Check "I have clicks data" if applicable
-4. Add clicks (manual entry or CSV upload)
+4. Add affiliate posts and clicks (manual entry or CSV upload)
 5. Generate all reports

 **💡 New:** System adapts automatically based on available data - works with impressions-only or full datasets!